Tang-And-Co/TimeCalculator/README.md

 - Convert minutes to seconds
 ## Deployment
 - Download TimeCaculator.exe if you're running Windows
-- Download TimeCaculator if you're on Linux
+- Download TimeCaculator if you're on Linux (and optionnaly TimeCaculator.sh)
 - If you have Rust installed, you can download the development repository to compile your own.
 ## Developers
 - Tang&Co